 Vehicle Registration and Parking

-If you're looking to register your on-campus vehicle, you've come to the right place.
-All students, faculty, and staff at Springfield College need to register their car(s) with the Department of Public Safety before parking on campus.
+All students, faculty, and staff at Springfield College are required to register their vehicle with the Department of Public Safety before parking on campus.

 Before purchasing your permit, read through the rules below.

 Lots 2, 15, and 18: